-Year 10 Year 11 Year 12 Option 1 Year 10 Maths Units 1 & 2 Maths Methods Units 3 & 4 Maths Methods Option 2 Units 1 & 2 Maths Methods Units 3 & 4 Maths Methods University Enhancement Studies in Maths
+Year 10 Year 11 Year 12 Option 1 Year 10 Maths Units 1 & 2 Maths Methods Units 3 & 4 Maths Methods Option 2 Units 1 & 2 Maths Methods Units 3 & 4 Maths Methods Higher Education Studies in Maths

 Teachers to see for advice regarding this subject: All Maths staff.
 If more specialised advice is required, you will be directed to a staff member who can assist you.
+Note to accelerate from Year 9 Maths to Maths Methods Units 1 & 2, students should be achieving an outstanding level in Year 9 Maths and will require a teacher 74 recommendation.